 ClearCorrect is an advanced system of clear aligner therapy that uses the latest digital technology, design and clinical approaches.
 ClearCorrect aligners have been used to treat a wide range of types of malocclusion, ranging from simple cases to advanced extraction and surgical cases, along and in conjunction with other techniques.
 Success will depend on the expertise of the doctor, the compliance of the patient, and biological factors.

 How much arch width expansion do ClearCorrect aligners provide?

 This very much depends on the patient and what type of expansion has already been done (rapid vs. slow expansion and if the expansion as already maintained for any length of time).
 The amount of expansion depends on many patient related factors, such as; the original buccal-lingual tip of the teeth, the amount of alveolar bone around the teeth, the gingival biotype, age of the patient, recession, type of crossbite (if any) and occlusion.

 Generally, about 3-4mm of expansion measured at the canines is about the limit of what can be done with aligners.
 This is a generalization only and depending on the patient variables listed above, may be more or less.
-Additionally, compared to other aligners the extended trim line and material stiffness of Zendura allows more cross-arch stability and is able to retain expansion adequately.
+Additionally, compared to other aligners the extended trim line and material stiffness allows more cross-arch stability and is able to retain expansion adequately.

 Does ClearCorrect have submission quotas?

 No. We've never required our providers to submit a certain number of cases per year, and we never intend to.
 We include all ClearCorrect providers in our website's "find a doctor" section, regardless of the number of cases they've submitted.